ChristelKrueger/Charades/README.md

 Charades will then extract the first 100 000 reads from each file and collect base composition information for 11 positions between base 1 and 30.
 The base composition information is written to a file called 'sequence_composition_stats.csv' and 'sequence_composition_stats.arff' the latter being the input format for the machine learning software Weka.

 ### Predicting the libray
-Charades the calls WEKA to use a logistic regression classifier to predict the library type from the base compositin information.
+Charades the calls WEKA to use a logistic regression classifier to predict the library type from the base composition information.
 For this a file with training data is provided: 'training_data_20181211.arff'.
 This currently contains base composition information for 236 bisulfite libraries from 12 different library types.
 Prediction accuracy is at 99 % using 10-fold cross-validation.

 ### Reporting the prediction
 Charades will report the predicted library directly in the console, but it will also save the Weka output and a tab delimited file containing the probabilities for each library (class.probabilities.txt).
 If R is available, a graphical summary heatmap is also produced.